MDNA (album): Recording sessions

-On July 4, 2011, Madonna's manager Guy Oseary announced that the singer had begun recording the album.
+On July 4, 2011, Madonna's manager Guy Oseary announced that she had begun recording the album.
 Sessions took place at Sarm West Studios and Guerrilla Strip in London, Studio at the Palms in Las Vegas, MSR Studios in New York, 3:20 Studios in Los Angeles, and Free School in California.

-In an interview with Channel V Australia, Solveig recalled that the recording sessions were smooth due to the camaraderie between Madonna and him.
-After the three songs were composed, the producer drafted another track called "Beautiful Killer", inspired by the French film, Le Samouraï (1967), a common interest with Madonna.
-For Madonna, Solveig's "methodical" thinking was important since she could refuse anything during the process without thinking about hurting his feelings.
+In an interview with Channel V Australia, Solveig recalled that the recording sessions were smooth because of his camaraderie with Madonna.
+After the three songs were composed, the producer drafted another track called "Beautiful Killer", inspired by the French film Le Samouraï (1967), which he and Madonna both admired.
+For Madonna, Solveig's "methodical" thinking was important because she could reject ideas during the process without worrying about hurting his feelings.
 Solveig commented about Madonna's involvement in the production of the album:

 She is as involved as you can be in the recording process.
 This was a very good and big surprise for me!
 I was assuming that she would spend only an hour or two in the studio per day and come and see where we were and say, "Ok I like this, I don't like that.
 I'll sing this.
 Bye!"
 And absolutely not...
 I mean we co-produced the track and it's not just written on the credits "co-produced by Martin Solveig and Madonna", we literally co-produced the tracks.
 I mean, at some point she wanted to choose the sound of a snare drum or a synth and that kind of stuff.
 She was really in the session!

-While working with the Benassis, Madonna faced language problems since Benny was not fluent in English.
-She was shy but ultimately asked Alle Benassi to be an interpreter which was difficult for all three, but eventually they were able to overcome it.
+While working with the Benassis, Madonna faced language barriers because Benny was not fluent in English.
+She was shy about it but ultimately asked Alle Benassi to serve as an interpreter, which was difficult for all three before they eventually overcame the issue.
 "With music it's so much about the vibe and the energy and you know when things are working and when they're not," clarified the singer.